deltaswapio/deltaswap/node/pkg/watchers/near/README.md

 * error_type (enum)
 	* invalid_hash: Program encountered a hash that is not well-formed, i.e. not 32 bytes long.
 	* nearapi_inconsistent: NEAR RPC returned data that doesn't make sense.
-	* malformed_wormhole_event: The wormhole log emission is malformed.
+	* malformed_deltaswap_event: The wormhole log emission is malformed.
 This should never happen.
 If it does, that'd be indicative of a big problem.
 	* startup_fail: Something went wrong during watcher startup.